timjbray/jekyll-now/_posts/2018-12-10-GraphQL-intro.md

 title: GraphQL primer.
 ---

-When we started evaluating whether to use GraphQL for a new project, it seemed to have as many detractors as fans.
+When we started evaluating GraphQL for a new project, it seemed to have as many detractors as fans.

 The GraphQL tag line explains it as _a query language for your api_.
 But I'm not sure that really helps explain what it does, how it can help and whether it's a good option.

 We ended up selecting it and now have reasonable experience with the technology.
 Have learnt a lot of hard lessons along the way, which I'll explain in this and a few upcoming posts.